-Whatever option you choose, you will have hands-on experience in state-of-the-art laboratories, actually using equipment you might just look at or read about at a larger school.
+Whatever option a student chooses, they will have hands-on experience in state-of-the-art laboratories, actually using equipment students might just look at or read about at a larger school.
 A senior project is also required.
 An undergraduate student interested in research also has the opportunity to participate in faculty research projects or off-campus summer internships.

 Beyond the Classroom

 Clubs and organizations

 Clubs and organizations available to pre-engineering students include: the Society of Physics Students, Sigma Pi Sigma and the astronomy club, which is open to all students regardless of major.

 Students may apply for the Stetson Undergraduate Research Experience, which pays a stipend for students to do research during the summer.
 There are also many programs funded by federal agencies such as the National Science Foundation and the Department of Energy that pay students a stipend and travel expenses to do summer research internships at a variety of universities and national laboratories around the country.

 Awards and Recognition

 Faculty members maintain open office hours and encourage students to drop by anytime to discuss physics, their coursework, career goals or any other concerns.
 The physics department has four physicists on the faculty.
 They are: